Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 Kyonga Park, general manager at CIRS Japan

-Elif Koç, managing partner, CHEMLEG
+Elif Koç, General Manager, CHEMLEG

 Moderated by Tim Doggett CEO of the Chemical Business Association (CBA)